 We review pay regularly and understand our obligations regarding minimum wage legislation.

 Sadie Coles HQ procures a wide range of goods and services via a diverse and varied pool of suppliers.
 The gallery's supply chains include those companies providing goods, security, maintenance and services to the gallery and could include companies supplying services such as transport, IT, communications, security, building maintenance and artwork fabrication as well as independent suppliers.

 Supplier Adherence to our Values and Ethics

-The gallery is in the process of due diligence with regards to existing suppliers; writing to each supplier to seek confirmation of their commitment to ensure compliance with the Modern Slavery Act within their own organisations, and to seek to reduce the risk of modern slavery within their own supply chains.
-We are in the process of contacting approximately eight hundred suppliers to seek these confirmations, and responses are being evaluated as they are received.
-A copy of the questionnaire sent to all our suppliers as part of this process can be obtained by writing to firstname.lastname@example.org.
+The gallery continues to conduct their due diligence with regards to existing suppliers; writing to each supplier to seek confirmation of their commitment to ensure compliance with the Modern Slavery Act within their own organisations, as well as seeking to reduce the risk of modern slavery within their own supply chains.
+A copy of the questionnaire sent to all our suppliers as part of this process can be obtained by writing to email@example.com.

 As part of our initiative to identify and mitigate risk we require all our suppliers to confirm in writing that they do not support slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values and ethics, we have in place rigorous selection, due diligence and tender processes which help us to ensure our suppliers and their supply chains are slavery free.
 Where adequate assurances are not obtained, the gallery will terminate the contract, (where legally able to do so) and will decline to enter into further contracts with the supplier.
 We encourage anyone, including colleagues, subcontractors, suppliers, customers and clients to report in good faith any issue or concerns about potential unethical business practices.